 Countries around the globe have different processes for ousting a leader, often involving courts and/or legislative bodies.

-Both Johnson and Clinton were acquitted, so they stayed in office.
+Johnson, Clinton and Trump were acquitted, so they stayed in office.

 In addition to the presidential impeachments, Congress has carried out 17 other trials for federal officials including judges, a cabinet member and a senator.